rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 - `Running`
 - `Suspended`
 - `Active`
-- `Sleeping`
+- `Hibernating`

-Note that the `onStateChanged` notification **MUST** never be dispatched for the `Sleeping` state since it would not be received anyway.
+Note that the `onStateChanged` notification **MUST** never be dispatched for the `Hibernating` state since it would not be received anyway.

 ## 5. Lifecycle State Transitions